idmarjr/basic-bash-commands/README.md

 `ls -1` (Print vertical list)
 `ls -a` (Show all files, including hidden files)
 `ls -l` (Show list with extra information about each file/folder)

+## Clear viewport
+`clear` (Clear your viewport without lose history by scrolling content to outside of visible area)